 How to Connect Brother Printer to WiFi - Quick Wireless Setup Guide

-- WiFi password - Brother calls this the "network key"
+- The WiFi password, which Brother's documentation calls the "network key"

 Step 1: On the printer, press the Menu button (some models show a gear icon or "Settings").